ece362-purdue/labs/lab1-gpio/README.md

 >
 > By now, your breadboard should have been signed with a silver sharpie with your username and the signature of the TA.
 If you have not yet done this, please notify a TA and get it signed as soon as possible.  **Failure to do so by lab 2 will result in a zero for the lab currently running in that week.**
 >
 > Keep in mind the food-and-liquids policy of the lab, which is to bring absolutely no food or liquid with you to your lab sessions.
-If you must bring it, keep it at the sink in the back of the room.  **Failure to follow this rule will result in a penalty.**
+If you must bring it, keep it under the window in the back of BHEE 160.  **Failure to follow this rule will result in a penalty.**

 > [!NOTE]
 If at any point you need to get checked off, or need to get help, you can add yourself to the [lab queue](https://engineering.purdue.edu/~menon18/queup/?room=362OH).  **Bookmark this link in your lab machine browser.**